coldclimate/omnomfrickinnom/_posts/2017-01-15-slow-carrot-soup.markdown

 4. Add the juice of the orange, add enough boiled water to cover the carrots and boil hard for 5 mins
 5. Blend

+Th sharp eyed of you might notice the little bit of rosemary in the pan.
+It and a bit of roasted garlic were left over from the roast the night before so I slung them in.
+There was no need really.

 ## Result

 Rich, thick, very fruity, needs a dose of salt and pepper